LucasMeldrum/CART253/topics/assignments/art-jam/response.md

 >https://ajoycel.github.io/cart253-2025/art-jam/
 >https://github.com/AJoyceL/cart253-2025/tree/main/art-jam

 Starting off, the abstract work of this piece is amazing.
 I really love how the piece vizually looks and how the eye follows the cursor around whilst the colors/background changes.
+The body, hair work well with the angled edges of the shapes and create a visually stunning oiece.
 It really seems like such a nice portrait yet it is created with simple shapes which makes it even cooler.
 The eye closing and opening is also a great touch and it feels like a museum artwork where the eyes always somehow follow you

 I think the simplicity of the piece is the best part and even in your code it reflects that.
 There isn't a lot and it makes it so every shape and line has significance.
 One thing that could be organized a little better are the hard coded numbers, but other than that your functions, variables and conditionals are all done very well and organized correctly.